 We have worked for the past 6 months on building a new review system on how we produce content.
 Using it, we have subsequently redone most of our articles to provide actual hands-on expertise on the guides we made.

 For more details you can read how we test, review, and rate at WindowsReport.

 One user stated his problem on Microsoft’s Support forum.

 Hi, Our Xbox One Original since today the update reaches only 91%, gets the Error Code E203 0000080F 80073CF6 … tried several times and stops there.

-Resolve the error with ease by following the steps below.
+Resolve the system error with ease by following the steps below.

 1. Reset the Xbox One

-- Resetting the Xbox One is Microsoft’s official resolution for error E203.
+- Resetting the Xbox One is Microsoft’s official resolution for the Xbox system error E203.
 To do that, turn off and unplug the Xbox console first.